Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Certificate Search

 We can further use the information given by the Jacobian matrix not only to filter out bad variable instantiations, but also to maximize the chance of choosing good variable instantiations from the beginning.
 Indeed, not all variable instantiations will be equally promising, and it makes sense to head for an instantiation such that the resulting square matrix not only has full rank, but---in addition---is far from being rank-deficient (i.e., it is as robust as possible).
-We can do so by modifying Kearfott's method~\cite[Method 2]{Kearfott:98} which fixes the coordinates most tangential to the orthogonal hyper-plane of $F$ in $p$ by first computing an approximate basis of the null space of the Jacobian matrix in the point, and then choosing the variables with maximal sum of absolute size.
-We use a modification of the method that uses a variable ordering w.r.t. this sum, and then extracts the sets of variables $V_1, V_2, \dots$ in decreasing order w.r.t. the cumulative sum of the value of the variables in each set.
+We can do so by modifying Kearfott's method~\cite[Method 2]{Kearfott:98}, which fixes the coordinates most tangential to the orthogonal hyperplane of $F$ in $p$ by first computing an approximate basis of the null space of the Jacobian matrix in the point, and then choosing the variables corresponding to the coordinates for which the sum of the absolute values in the basis is maximal.
+Since we are interested in more than just a single variable choice, we order all the variables w.r.t. to this sum.
+Then, we extract the sets of variables $V_1, V_2, \dots$ through a lexicographic combinatorial algorithm.
 We refer to this heuristic as \KearfottOrdering.